bholmesqub/DAFx19/README.md

 # DAFx19

-Companion material for a potential DAFx19 publication
+Companion material for a potential DAFx19 paper.